Archetypal Analysis++: Rethinking the Initialization Strategy: Experiments

 \section{Experiments}

-\paragraph{Data} We use the following five real-world data sets of varying sizes and dimensionalities.
-Additional eight real-world data sets, smaller in size and dimension, are considered in the appendix. \looseness=-1
+\paragraph{Data.} We use the following seven real-world data sets of varying sizes and dimensionalities.
+Additional eight real-world data sets, often smaller in size and dimension, are considered in Appendix~\ref{app:additional_data}.

-A first large data set is \emph{Covertype} \citep{blackard1999comparative}, which consists of $n=581,012$ instances in $d=54$ dimensions.
-The \emph{Ijcnn1} data set has $n=49,990$ points in $d=22$ dimensions and was used in the IJCNN 2001 neural network competition.\footnote{\url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}} We employ the same pre-processing as \citet{chang2001ijcnn}. \emph{KDD-Protein}\footnote{\url{http://osmot.cs.cornell. edu/kddcup/datasets.html}} has $n=145,751$ data points, each represented with $d=74$ dimensions measuring the match between a protein and a native sequence.
+The \emph{California Housing} \citep{pace1997} data set has $n=20,640$ examples in $d=8$ dimensions.
+A first large data set is \emph{Covertype} \citep{blackard1999comparative}, which consists of $n=581,012$ instances in $d=54$ dimensions. \emph{FMA}\footnote{\url{https://github.com/mdeff/fma}} \citep{fma_dataset} is a data set for music analysis that considers $n=106,574$ songs represented with $d=518$ features.
+It thus serves as a data set of higher dimensionality within our evaluation. \emph{KDD-Protein}\footnote{\url{http://osmot.cs.cornell. edu/kddcup/datasets.html}} has $n=145,751$ data points, each represented with $d=74$ dimensions measuring the match between a protein and a native sequence.
 The data set \emph{Pose} is a subset of the Human3.6M data set \citep{IonescuSminchisescu11,h36m_pami}.
 Pose was used in the ECCV 2018 PoseTrack Challenge and deals with 3D human pose estimation.\footnote{\url{http://vision.imar.ro/human3.6m/challenge\_open.php}} Each of the $n=35,832$ poses is represented as 3D coordinates of 16 joints.
 Thus, the problem is $48$-dimensional.
+The data set \emph{RNA} \citep{uzilov2006detection} contains $n=488,565$ RNA input sequence pairs with $d=8$ features.
 Another larger data set we use is a subset of the Million Song Dataset \citep{Bertin-Mahieux2011}, which is called \emph{Song}.
-It has $n=515,345$ data points in $d=90$ dimensions.
+It has $n=515,345$ data points in $d=90$ dimensions. \looseness=-1

-\paragraph{Data Pre-processing} We apply pre-processing to avoid numerical problems during learning and consider two different approaches: (i) \emph{CenterAndMaxScale}, which centers the data and then divides the data matrix by its largest element, and (ii) \emph{Standardization} which centers the data and then divides every dimension by its standard deviation.
-Results on \emph{CenterAndMaxScale} are presented in the main body of the paper, while results on \emph{Standardization} are presented in the appendix for completeness.
+\paragraph{Data Pre-processing.} We apply pre-processing to avoid numerical problems during learning and consider two different approaches: (i) \emph{CenterAndMaxScale}, which centers the data and then divides the data matrix by its largest element, and (ii) \emph{Standardization} which centers the data and then divides every dimension by its standard deviation.
+Results on \emph{CenterAndMaxScale} are presented in the main body of the paper, while results on \emph{Standardization} are presented in Appendix~\ref{app:standardization_results} for completeness.